pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110.md

 This makes it easy to invoke an async function or method and then assert on what changed after the work finished.

-For example, suppose we had a very simple observable object for a encapsulating a number that could be incremented and decremented from the UI, as well as the ability to fetch a fact about the number.
+For example, suppose we had a very simple observable object for encapsulating a number that could be incremented and decremented from the UI, as well as the ability to fetch a fact about the number.
 The mechanism for fetching the fact should be hidden behind some kind of interface, like a protocol, but for now we will pass it as an explicit closure to the model.